 Restrictions and responsibilities

-- As default, each Party shall be Data Controller for any Personal Data processed by each Party.
-In the event the Parties explicitly agree that Timber Exchange shall process Personal Data on behalf of Customer, or if Customer would be deemed to do so, the Parties undertake to enter into a data processing agreement (Sw: personuppgiftsbiträdesavtal) regulating such processing.
+As default, each Party shall be the Data Controller for any Personal Data processed by them.
+In the event, the Parties explicitly agree that Timber Exchange shall process Personal Data on behalf of Customer, or if Customer would be deemed to do so, the Parties undertake to enter into a data processing agreement (Sw: personuppgiftsbiträdesavtal) regulating such processing.

-- Personal Data will be the property of Timber Exchange and/or the private individual to whom the Personal Data refer.
-Timber Exchange may not, and undertakes not to, disclose Personal Data to Costumer unless required by law or with the consent of the private individual concerned.
+Personal Data will be the property of Timber Exchange and/or the individual to whom the Personal Data refers.
+Timber Exchange may not, and undertakes not to, disclose Personal Data to Customer unless required by law or with the consent of the private individual concerned.

-- Each Party shall process Personal Data in compliance with GDPR and other Swedish data protect regulations, such as the Swedish Data Protection Act (2018:218).
+Each Party shall process Personal Data in compliance with GDPR and other Swedish data protection regulations, such as the Swedish Data Protection Act (2018:218).

 Ownership and Intellectual Property Rights